Into Windows

 • Privacy

-You are here: Home » Windows 10 » 7 Ways To Open Control Panel In Windows 10
+You are here: Home » Windows 10 » 11 Ways To Open Control Panel In Windows 10/11

-7 Ways To Open Control Panel In Windows 10
+11 Ways To Open Control Panel In Windows 10/11

-Last Updated on November 25, 2019 by admin 11 Comments
+Last Updated on November 30, 2023 by admin 13 Comments

 open control panel in Windows 10

-While it’s true that the Settings app is easy-to-navigate and use, long-time Windows users always prefer the classic Control Panel over the Settings app while running Windows 10 desktops and laptops.
+While it’s true that the Settings app is easy to navigate and use, long-time Windows users always prefer the classic Control Panel over the Settings app while running Windows 10 desktops and laptops.

 open control panel in Windows 10 pic1

-That said, Control Panel is still present in Windows 10 and is identical to the one in previous Windows iterations.
-If you prefer using the classic Control Panel over the Settings app, simply follow the instructions mentioned in one of the given below methods to open the classic Control Panel in Windows 10.
+That said, the Control Panel is still present in Windows 10/11 and is identical to the one in previous Windows iterations.
+If you prefer using the classic Control Panel over the Settings app, simply follow the instructions mentioned in one of the methods given below to open the classic Control Panel in Windows 10/11.

-Method 1 of 7
+Method 1 of 11

-Launch Control Panel using search
+Launch the Control Panel using the search in Windows 10/11

-Step 1: Open Start menu or screen.
+Step 1: Open the Start menu or click on the taskbar search box.

 Step 2: In the search box, enter Control Panel and then press the Enter key to open the same.